-The majority of new knowledge that could be used by (e.g. insurance - see Sect. ) is published by university-based scientists in journals.
+The majority of new knowledge that could be used by business (e.g. insurance sector - see Sect.
+2) is published by university-based scientists in journals.
 How can practitioners best access and harness this existing knowledge, and work with these researchers to answer new questions as they arise?
 With basic needs met (see Olsen, 2004), additional personal financial reward (i.e. 'gold') is of low importance to the great majority of researchers (e.g. Abreu et al., 2009; D’Este and Perkmann, 2011; Evans, 2016; Lam, 2011), who do little or no consultancy work; so, for a risk practitioner, it doesn’t matter how much you might be able to pay them to work with you.
-Persuading the world’s best researchers to work with you requires a deeper understanding of what motivates most academic researchers, this section considers academics' motivations .
+Persuading the world’s best researchers to work with you requires a deeper understanding of what motivates most academic researchers, so this section considers why academics' motivations arise and what governs their relative dominance.

-The findings of this study (Sect. ), and experience of the co-authors, leads us to propose impact as a notable addition to prior models (e.g. Lam, 2011) (see Sect.
+The findings of this study (Sect.
+5), and experience of the co-authors, leads us to propose impact as a notable addition to prior models (e.g. Lam, 2011) (see Sect.
 1).
-Broadly speaking therefore, after 'gold' there remain three types of inter-linked motivation (i.e. Fig. ) influencing our illustrative research scientist.
+Broadly speaking therefore, after 'gold' there remain three types of inter-linked motivation (i.e. Fig. 4) influencing our illustrative research scientist.
 Each of these presents an opportunity for a risk practitioner.